 A small number of competitive Mayo Medical School Research Awards are available each year.
-All application materials must be submitted by email to Carmen J. Tapia, Center for Translational Science Activities (CTSA) predoctoral programs coordinator, by 5 p.m. on May 1.
+All application materials must be submitted by email to Heather A. Billings, Center for Clinical and Translational Science (CCaTS) predoctoral education specialist, by 5 p.m. on May 1.

 Prior to preparing your application, you are strongly encouraged to:

 - Identify a mentor.
 This should be an investigator at Mayo Clinic who has extensive clinical or translational research experience, holds the academic rank of at least associate professor, and is willing to serve as your mentor.

 Develop your research proposal.
 Your research project must meet National Institutes of Health (NIH) criteria for clinical or translational research and follow the format outlined on the Mayo Medical School intranet site (must be logged in to the Mayo network).

 Preference is given to projects that incorporate concepts of community-based participatory research and comparative effectiveness research.
 Plan to begin your project on or after July 1 of the year you apply for the award.

 Proposals, which are limited to five pages, should include a statistical section describing justification for sample size, power and data analysis plans associated with each aim.

 If applicable, you are strongly encouraged to seek epidemiological and statistical consultation regarding study design, measurement, data analysis, and sample size and power calculations through the Biostatistics, Epidemiology and Research Design Resource or your departmental contact in the Department of Health Sciences Research (must be logged in to the Mayo network).